John Brooke Johnson Brooke

 Brooke married Anne Grant, a granddaughter of Lord Elgin, at Kilgrastron in Scotland in 1856.
 They went to live in Kuching where they had two sons, Basil (1857–1860), and John Charles Evelyn Hope (1858–1934), but Anne died shortly after Hope's birth.
-Brooke's second marriage was to Juliana Caroline Welstead: they had met in England but married in Singapore in 1861; Julia died a year later giving birth to a daughter, Matilda Agnes (1862–1943).
+Brooke's second marriage was to Juliana Caroline Welstead: they had met in England and married in Singapore in 1861; Julia died a year later giving birth to a daughter, Matilda Agnes (1862–1943).

-Brooke died in Hounslow in 1868 after a long illness, but was buried in his father's churchyard at his childhood home of Whitelackington.
+Brooke died in Hounslow in 1868 after a long illness, and was buried in his father's churchyard at his childhood home of Whitelackington.